 However, every child treated and educated in oral hygiene, is a step in the right direction.
 Those who take care of their teeth also do something for their overall health.
 Healthy teeth have a significant impact on the overall well-being.

-An important goal of the project is quality assurance.
-The two project managers coordinate the work of the participating clinics, overseeing the entire process and thus ensuring the treatment for each patient child is fully monitored.
-After the completion of each treatment, the quality of the work and the material used is assessed by a member of the treatment team together with one of the two MKF founders.
-Only when all children from a single child care centre have been treated, and the treatments have been positively evaluated, is the approved invoice paid to the participating clinics.
-To ensure consistent quality, the Dental Treks are supervised by Ms. Schmidt-Corsitto.
+An important goal of the Misheel Kids Foundation is quality assurance.
+The founder of the foundation, Gabriella Schmidt-Corsitto, coordinates the assignments of the participating practices.
+She accompanies the entire process and ensures that the necessary treatments for each child will be covered.
+At the end of each treatment, the quality of the work and of the materials used is assessed by a member of the treating team together with the founder.
+Only when all children have been treated and the treatment has been positively evaluated, the fee is paid to the practices.
+To ensure consistent quality, the Dental Treks are supervised by Gabriella Schmidt-Corsitto.

-Through educational programs, individual dental treatment packages and regular routine check-ups, MKF ensures a sustainable improvement in dental health and thus the lives of these underprivileged children.
+Through educational programs, individual dental treatments and regular routine check-ups, MKF ensures a sustainable improvement in the dental health and thus the lives of underprivileged children in Mongolia.